How to Set Sustainable Goals

 Details: 11:30am on Sunday, January 7th at 405 YOGA (1000 Florida Avenue NE).

-Haley is V+B's community manager (and taste tester extraordinaire).
+V+B's community manager (and taste tester extraordinaire).
 Recovering from a few years of working on Capitol Hill, she turned her focus to yoga, good food, and a healthy lifestyle.
 The daughter of a Physical Educator, she has always made fitness a priority.
 Before diving into a yoga practice, Haley was a competitive tennis player, recreational rock climber, and long distance runner.
 Outside of yoga, Haley enjoys biking the District, discovering new and delicious food spots, and spending time with friends.